 Skip to content

-Blakeney Point is home to England's largest grey seal colony, with over 4,000 pups born each winter, and many vulnerable ground-nesting birds can also be found here.
-Read our handy advice if you’re planning to visit with your dog.
+Blakeney Point is home to England's largest grey seal colony, with over 5,000 pups born each winter.
+In spring and summer, many protected ground-nesting birds can be found here.
+Read our handy advice on when you can and can’t visit with your dog.

 Our pawprint rating system